monishvp2008/ELITE-CODERS/Readme.md

 # 🎓 AI Exam Prep Platform (JEE | NEET | UPSC )
-first clone the entire code from git hub and then run Build and Run
+First clone the entire code from git hub and then run Build and Run
 Open your terminal in the project directory and run: